MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Remove-Item.md

 In the `Get-ChildItem` command, **Path** has a value of (`*`), which represents the contents of the current folder.
 It uses **Include** to specify the CSV file type, and it uses **Recurse** to make the retrieval recursive.
-If you try to specify the file type the path, such as `-Path *.csv`, the cmdlet interprets the subject of the search to be a file that has no child items, and **Recurse** fails.
+If you try to specify the file type in the path, such as `-Path *.csv`, the cmdlet interprets the subject of the search to be a file that has no child items, and **Recurse** fails.